• Find duplicate and similar photos, as well as other duplicate files

 The deleted photos will be moved to the Recycle Bin.

-This method uses PowerShell, which is built-in to Windows 11, to calculate the hash value for each file in the specified folder and then compare these hash values.
-If two or more photos have the same hash value, they are considered duplicates (except in very rare cases of hash collision).
-The identification is accurate.
+This method uses PowerShell, which is built-in to Windows 11.
+It helps calculate the hash value of each file in a specified folder and then compare their hash values.
+If the photos have the same hash values, they’ll be identified as duplicates.
+This identification method is the most accurate.

-For people who are comfortable with command-line interfaces, this method can be straightforward and easy to use.
+For users who are tech-savvy, this method can be effective.

 1. Open PowerShell.